nicksenap/-frontendmentor.io.color.helper/README.md

 # Frontendmentor.io Color Helper
-Python script to extract colors from frontendmentor.io to css variables to run it:
+Python script to extract colors from frontendmentor.io into css variables to run it:
 ```lang=bash
 python main.py your_path_to_style-guide.md